foundry-vtt-community/wiki.js/development/api/DataModel.md

     	EmbeddedCollectionDeltaField
 ```

 You don't have to use the most nested versions of a field; in fact, it's frequently better not to — `StringField` works great by itself.
-Furthermore, several of these fields are NOT for system and module developers (e.g. `EmbeddedCollectionField`), as they require server-side support: This isn't a clever way to do "items within items".
+Furthermore, several of these fields are NOT for system and module developers (e.g. `EmbeddedCollectionField` and `EmbeddedDocumentField`), as they require server-side support: This isn't a clever way to do "items within items".

 These fields are defined in `yourFoundryInstallPath\resources\app\common\data\fields.mjs` as well as the [official API docs](https://foundryvtt.com/api/classes/foundry.data.fields.DataField.html).

+#### SchemaField vs. EmbeddedDataField

+Both of these fields serve a similar purpose: They allow you to nest properties, so you can have `doc.system.myProp.fieldOne` and `doc.system.myProp.fieldTwo`.
+The difference is that `SchemaField` creates a nested object, while `EmbeddedDataField` is a full class instance.
+This can be useful if you want to have getters or other functions nested deeper than `doc.system.myFunc` - you could have  `doc.system.embedField.myFunc`.
+The downside is certain interactions, such as the javascript spread operator `{ ... }`, may not work as expected because it is a full class instance rather than a simple object.

-#### DataField options
+### DataField options

 There's quite a few options you can pass to DataField, which are officially documented [here](https://foundryvtt.com/api/interfaces/foundry.data.fields.DataFieldOptions.html).
 However, the most common change in a subclass is its handling of the options and what the defaults are.